 What Makes an Herbalist?

-If you’re out in the garden or in your yard, or in the woods underneath autumn-yellow trees, it’s easy to think that herbalism belongs to everyone.
+Nov 08, 2023If you’re out in the garden or in your yard, or in the woods underneath autumn-yellow trees, it’s easy to think that herbalism belongs to everyone.
 Every one of us can inhale the aroma of flowers, snip off a twig, and even dig up a dandelion root.
 Then, every one of us can use it in what we would call “herbalism” to advance our health or the health of loved ones.

 Is Herbal Medicine Inclusive?
 Will I Be Welcome?

 Yet… I’ve seen lately (and I’ve been in the herbal medicine world more than 30 years)... a change in this perception.
-I’m witnessing an unfortunate shift that brings jealousy and territory into herbal practice.
-For instance, people are beginning to put walls around who qualifies as an herbalist.
+I’m witnessing an unfortunate shift that brings some jealousy and territory into herbal practice.
+For instance, some people want to put walls around who qualifies as an herbalist.
 And labels.
 Some say that to be an herbalist you must be a regenerative farmer.
 Others imply you must be a homesteader without electricity or running water and live feral off the land (I’ve exaggerated this a bit, but it’s not far off).
 I read an opinion piece recently where the author argued that only herbalists who learn at the knee of their indigenous elder grandparents are “real” herbalists.

-I’d like to put an end to this kind of bickering and say that if we don’t come together in tolerance and acceptance, the herbalism that our children inherit will be far different from the type of practice we each envision.
+I’d like to put an end to this unfortunate kind of bickering and say that if we don’t come together in tolerance and acceptance, the herbalism that our children inherit will be far different from the type of practice we lovingly envision.
 To label ourselves is to fraction our tribe.
 To pit one herbalist against another is to weaken the very independent spirit of plant healing that most of us hold dear.

 Collaboration in the Healing Arts